helio-fm/helio-sequencer/Docs/readme.md

 * Pick the right project for your OS from the `Projects` directory and build.

 #### Troubleshooting
 * Be sure to clone the repository with recursive mode enabled so that the ThirdParty folder is pre-populated with the neccecary files.
-Alternatively, ass them yourself by going to their respecive repositories.
+Alternatively, add them yourself by going to their respecive repositories.
 * If you experience build errors, make sure you have ALL required dependencies installed in your system.
 * If you experience the error: [‘exchange’ is not a member of ‘std’], add [#include <utility>] to JUCE/modules/juce_core/system/juce_StandardHeader.h in the appropriate place.
 This is an issue pending resolution with the JUCE library, and is probably not a problem with your compiler.